eamonwong/FlaskDiary/README.md

 - **Session-Based Privacy**: All entries are stored in your session, keeping them private and secure during your browsing session.

 # Usage
+## Register a New Account:
+- Visit /register to create an account with a unique username and password.

+## Log In:
+- Visit /login to access your diary.

 ## Home Page:
 - The home page displays all diary entries.
 - Use the input form to add new entries.